-Indulge your senses with these dreamy blood orange cream popsicles.
-These unique popsicle treats are the perfect way to celebrate this delicious fruit during its short but sweet time in season!
-Made from fresh, juicy juice and cream paired together perfectly with a hint of sweetness provided by honey - you'll want one every day until next year.
+Indulge your senses with these dreamy blood orange popsicles.
+These unique popsicle treats are the perfect way to celebrate this delicious fruit during its short but sweet time in the season!
+Made from fresh, juicy oranges and cream paired together perfectly with a hint of sweetness provided by honey - you'll want one every day until next year.

 Homemade popsicles are a much better option than store-bought ones because you can control what goes into them and they're often made from simple, healthy ingredients.

 Tart and sweet, these treats take on a beautiful pink hue.
-The creamsicle texture of the blood orange is spot on with their delicate flavor profile that can't be found in any other citrus fruit!
-If you find yourself abundant with this type of produce make sure not to miss out making some blood orange cream popsicles; they're excellent at satisfying your cravings for something fresh, and with 78% more vitamin C than regular oranges too?
+The creamsicle texture of the blood orange is spot on with its delicate flavor profile that can't be found in any other citrus fruit!
+If you find yourself abundant with this type of produce, make sure not to miss out on making some blood orange cream popsicles; they're excellent at satisfying your cravings for something fresh and with 78% more vitamin C than regular oranges too.

-The ingredients for blood orange cream popsicle are:
+The ingredients for the blood orange cream popsicle are:

 Ingredients for blood orange creamsicles are:

 Quantities are listed in the recipe below!

 I wanted to treat these more like ice cream, because I wanted them to be extra rich and creamy.
 That's why I don't just blend all of the ingredients and place them in a popsicle mold.
 The extra step of heating and reducing them together makes a wonderful creamy popsicle.
 The fat content helps prevent them from getting too icy, like normal fruit popsicles occasionally do.

 - First, you'll start by squeezing the juice of 10 medium-sized blood oranges.